AA. DUE PROCESS

 Upon finding that a student or student organization has violated a code of conduct, the appropriate University official or judiciary body may apply one or more disciplinary measures within the restrictions provided in stated rules and procedures.
 The severity of the sanction shall be consistent with the nature of the offense.
 For students:

-1. Expulsion: permanent disciplinary removal of the student from the University.
+- Expulsion--permanent disciplinary removal of the student from the University.
 During an expulsion period, a student may not visit the campus for reasons other than clarification of academic or behavior record.

-3. Suspension: mandatory disciplinary removal of the student from the University for a specified period of time.
+- Suspension--mandatory disciplinary removal of the student from the University for a specified period of time.
 During a suspension period, a student may not visit the campus for reason other than clarification of academic or behavior record.
 No transfer credit from another institution which is earned during the suspension period will be accepted as credit toward a degree at Georgia Southwestern State University.

-5. Disciplinary Probation: notice to the student that further disciplinary violations(s) may result in suspension or expulsion.
+- Disciplinary Probation--notice to the student that further disciplinary violations(s) may result in suspension or expulsion.
 This sanction is assigned a specified period of time.
 This disciplinary measure also may include one or more of the following:

 - a.
 Restriction--exclusion from participation in social and recreational activities, relocation of privileges available to Georgia Southwestern State University students, exclusion from representing the University in any official capacity, or from holding office in student organizations.

-b.
-Restitution: reimbursement for damage or destruction of property, as determined and stipulated by the University.
+- b.
+Restitution--reimbursement for damage or destruction of property, as determined and stipulated by the University.

-c.
-Community Service: assignment to work a specific number of hours on a university program or project within a specific time frame; the assignment must be related to the nature of the violation.
+- c.
+Community Service--assignment to work a specific number of hours on a university program or project within a specific time frame.
+The assignment must be related to the nature of the violation.

-9. Residence Hall Suspension: Separation of the student from the residence halls for a definite period of time, after which the student is eligible to return.
+- Residence Hall Suspension--separation of the student from the residence halls for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.